qaware/minikube-support/docs/how-to-start.md

 ## Installing your deployments

-Now you can install your own deployments including ingresses and loadbalanced services.
+Now you can install your own deployments including ingresses and load balanced services.
 We provide a small demo deployment which shows everything provided by the Minikube-Support Tools.
 You can install it by simply running `kubectl apply -f docs/test/`.